Aayush-Thacker/LearningFlutterWithMysyva/project_structure_and_packages/README.md

 ## Incldes the followings

-#firebase email authentication
+- firebase email authentication
 Sign-Sugnup pages

-#splash screen
+- splash screen
 A random gif 5-sec splash screen takes you to login page or home page if already logged in.

-#home screen
+- home screen
 Has a bottombar, having 3 pages:
-- 1) welcome firebase page with logout feature
+1) welcome firebase page with logout feature
-- 2) url launcher to launch web and phone url
+2) url launcher to launch web and phone url
-- 3) shared preferences to add string items and view them using shared preferences
+3) shared preferences to add string items and view them using shared preferences